-Foreign pharmaceutical manufacturers can apply directly under their own name for marketing approval if they perform the studies regarding quality, efficacy, and safety required for the drugs they intend to export to Japan and perform the necessary procedures
+Foreign pharmaceutical manufacturers can apply directly under their name for marketing approval if they perform the studies regarding quality, efficacy, and safety required for the drugs they intend to export to Japan and perform the necessary procedures.

-- It is mandatory for a foreign company to assign a Japanese MAH (Designated Marketing Authorization Holder) who has all the appropriate licenses.
+- A foreign company must assign a Japanese MAH (Designated Marketing Authorization Holder) who has all the appropriate licenses.

 - Approval is granted under the condition that a designated MAH performs safety management on behalf of the foreign company.

 - In addition to safety management, a designated MAH should also perform various procedures such as submission of the drug application, post-market surveillance (PMS), etc.

 An individual company that intends to manufacture drug products, quasi-drugs, cosmetics, or medical devices overseas and import them into Japan is referred to as a foreign manufacturer and must acquire a Foreign Manufacturer Accreditation (FMA) from the Ministry of Health, Labour and Welfare to market such products in Japan.